-The city, silhouetted against the maroon sky, changed and grew and changed.
-The smoke drifted over Jon's eyes; sand fell from beneath his boots with a flash.
-Silver gave way to red, green- Jon blinked.
-The Duchess took a step backward.
-The green carpet, the rich wood-panelled walls, the glass-covered desk; they were in a sitting-room of his father's house again.
-Finally Jon asked, 'Now just what am I supposed to do, again?
-And explain it very carefully.'
-'I was going to say,' said the Duchess, 'that you were to get to the prince, who is being kept at an inn in the Devil's Pot, and accompany him to the forest people.
-I want him to stay there until this ridiculous war is over.
+"You will remember enough.
+Good-bye; you know your task."
+The red haze in the deserted temple pulsed and the jade columns flickered.
+Hands of blue smoke caught him and flung him through a lightning flash.
+Whirled through a net of silver, he dropped through red into the vivid green of beetles' wings.
+Jon blinked.
+The Duchess took a step backwards.
+The green carpet, the rich wood-paneled walls, the glass-covered desk: they were in a sitting room of his father's house, again.
+Finally Jon asked, "Now just what am I supposed to do, again?
+And explain it very carefully."
+"I was going to say," said the Duchess, "that you were to get to the Prince, who is being kept at an inn in the Devil's Pot, and accompany him to the forest people.
+I want him to stay there until this war is over.
 They live a different life from any of the other people of this empire.
 They will give him something he'll be able to use.
 I told you I spent some time there when I was younger.
-I can't explain exactly what it is, but its a certain ruggedness, a certain strength.
-Maybe they won't give it to him, but if he's got it in him, they'll bring it out.'
-'What about...
-The Lord of the Flames?'
-'I don't... do you have any idea, Jon?'
-'Well, assuming we get to the radiation barrier, assuming we find what we're fighting, assuming we find who is carrying around The Lord of the Flames, and assuming we can all three of us get to him at once-assuming all that, there's no problem.
-If I'm to accompany the prince, I'll be going to the forest, so I'll be closest to the radiation barrier.
+I can't explain exactly what it is, but it's certain ruggedness, a certain strength.
+Maybe they 71 CAPTIVES OF THE FLAME won't give it to him, but if he's got it in him, they'll bring it out."
+"What about. . . the Lord of the Flames?"
+"I don't-do you have any idea, Jon?"
+"Well, assuming we get beyond the radiation barrier, assuming we find what people we're fighting, assuming we find which one of them is carrying around the Lord of the Flames, and assuming we can all three of us get to him at once-assuming all that, there's no problem.
+But we can't, can we?
+Look, I'll be going to the forest, so I'll be closest to the radiation barrier.
 I'll try to get through, see what the situation is, and then the two of you can come on.
-All right?'
-'Fine.'
-'If nothing else, it'll put me closer to the Lord of the Flames ... and my freedom.'
-'How are you not free now, Jon Koshar?' the Duchess asked.
+All right?" ^Fine."
+"If nothing else, it'll put me closer to the Lord of the Flames . . . and my freedom."
+"How are you not free now, Jon Koshar?" the Duchess asked.